 The 2017-18 season saw Dwayne McCray take over as Interim Head Coach of the Lady Greyhounds and finish 10-15 against a strong schedule.
 Parker, in his seventh season as Men's Head Coach, led the Greyhounds to their third NJCAA Region 2 Championship in five years, their first NJCAA District XIII Championship, and the their first NJCAA National Tournament where they finished fifth in the nation with the best record (29-6) in school history.
 Dee Montgomery was named ASU Mid-South's first All-American and first to play in the NJCAA National All-Star Game in Las Vegas, Nevada, and Trevor Banks was the first Greyhound to be named to the All-Tournament Team at the National Tournament.
 Both Montgomery and Banks signed with NCAA Division I schools, and four other Greyhounds moved on to four-year colleges.

-Entering the 2020-21 season, Mercedes Corona is in her third season leading the Lady Greyhound program while Parker enters his 11th year at ASU Mid-South.
+Entering the 2021-22 season, Mercedes Corona is in her fourth season leading the Lady Greyhound program while Parker enters his 12th year at ASU Mid-South.